Working With Your Attorney Law

-So you’ve researched local attorneys and contacted a few that you hope will be right for you.
+So you’ve researched experienced attorneys and contacted a few that you hope will be right for you.
 Now comes the initial consultations with these lawyers.
 The initial consultation is your opportunity to get a feel of what type of lawyer you want to work with and determine if the lawyer you’re meeting with is up to the task.

-At this appointment, you will give the lawyer a rundown of your legal issue and ask any questions.
+At this appointment, you will give the lawyer a rundown of your legal issue and ask any questions that you have.
 The lawyer will ask you more questions, maybe try to learn additional information about your issue, and give you an assessment of your options and potential outcomes to expect.

-If you do not get a good feeling during the consultation, you can walk away.
+If you do not get a good feeling during the legal consultation, you can walk away.
 At most, you will need to pay the fee for the appointment if the lawyer does not provide free consultations.
 If the consultation was free, then there really is no risk in meeting with them, even if you are unsatisfied.

 Since a consultation works best if you are open and candid about the facts of your case, you do not have to worry about the attorney sharing any information about you that could harm you.
-For example, if you are getting a divorce and you meet with an attorney but decide not to hire them, in most cases, your ex cannot hire that attorney.
+For example, if you are going through the divorce process and you meet with a divorce attorney but decide not to hire them, in most cases, your ex cannot hire that attorney.

 You should take some time to think about what you want to discuss before the consultation occurs.
 This includes making notes about your legal situation so that you do not forget anything.
 Include information about other people who may be involved in your case, like witnesses.

 Gather any paperwork you have related to your case.
 Some examples include:

 - Auto accident: This could be the police report and any medical records and bills documenting your injuries for your personal injury attorney.

 - Employment law case: This could include emails and other communication that strengthens your claims for your employment attorney.